Universality in driven open quantum matter: Universality in fermion systems

 For fermions, the topological (i)~quantum and (ii)~classical phase transitions are the only types of transitions that can occur: Since the spectrum of $\Gamma$ is bounded between $-1$ and $1$ by the Pauli principle, there cannot be a transition where the dissipative gap closes, while the noise gap remains open.
 Transitions with divergent length and time scales for the fermion degrees of freedom are possible only in pure states.
 Topological phase transitions are possible in mixed states, but they proceed without thermodynamic signatures.
 This is a general consequence of Fermi statistics, applies in and out of equilibrium, and includes interacting systems.
-The absence of critical fermions in mixed states is seen perhaps more straightforwardly at thermodynamic equilibrium: In a Euclidean functional integral formulation, the fermionic Matsubara frequencies are characterized by odd integers, $\omega_n = \left( 2n+1 \right)\pi/\beta$ with $n\in \mathbb{Z}$~\cite{Zinn-Justin}, and do not allow for zero modes of the inverse fermion Green's function at nonzero temperature.
+The absence of critical fermions in mixed states is seen perhaps more straightforwardly at thermodynamic equilibrium: In a Euclidean functional integral formulation, the fermionic Matsubara frequencies are characterized by odd integers, $\omega_n = \left( 2n+1 \right)\pi/\beta$ with $n\in \mathbb{Z}$ \cite{Zinn-Justin}, and do not allow for zero modes of the inverse fermion Green's function at nonzero temperature.

 The concept of purity gaps and their closing as enabling topological transitions is not bound to nonequilibrium problems.
-However, at thermal equilibrium, the circumstances under which a purity gap can close are more restrictive, since all modes experience the same temperature by the principle of detailed balance: The covariance matrix (for a Gaussian problem for definiteness) is $\Gamma = \tanh(\beta H)$, with inverse temperature $\beta$ and (first quantized) Hamiltonian $H$.
+However, at thermal equilibrium, the circumstances under which a purity gap can close are more restrictive, since all modes experience the same temperature by the principle of detailed balance.
+For Gaussian states, the discussion is straightforward: The covariance matrix is $\Gamma = \tanh(\beta H)$, with inverse temperature $\beta$ and (first quantized) Hamiltonian $H$.
 Zero modes of $\Gamma$, signalling the purity gap closing, can only occur if there are zero modes of $H$ for finite temperature, or for infinite temperature $\beta =0$ in the absence of zero modes of $H$.
+Interacting systems can exhibit finite temperature topological phase transitions, driven the thermal activation of topological defects~\cite{HuangTT2024}.